 Why Other People: I figure I cannot be the only person on the planet who takes good care of their stuff who doesn’t mind other people borrowing it.

 If I had my way, we’d all be sitting on the carpet passing around the Flintstone Phone and having a giggle at the funny sounds each of the members of our circle could make.
-But apparently that’s a bit mental for an adult, so collaborative consumption is the closest thing I can get.
+But apparently that’s a bit mental for an adult, so the collaborative consumption scene is the closest thing I can get.

 Jokes aside, this hits the button for any of us who loathe spending money “just because”.
 It’s for those of us who worry about how much of the earth’s resources we use or about ethical concerns tied to production.